Computing and Digital Technology Facilities

 Thanks to our partnerships with Cisco, Microsoft, Oracle, Juniper, SAS and LPI you will have access to the latest technology and facilities that reflect advanced professional practice.
 Our students also have access to software such as the Adobe Suite including Photoshop, InDesign and Illustrator.

-Whatever you are hoping to study, facilities in the School of Computing and Digital Technology provide a quality learning experience, preparing students for work in industry and shaping their future.
+Whatever you are hoping to study, facilities in the College of Computing and Digital Technology provide a quality learning experience, preparing students for work in industry and shaping their future.